 Modelling

 All adults demonstrate the correct formation of single letters and letter joins by modelling these during handwriting and other lessons.
-Where notices or display headings are handwritten, teachers use the Teaching Reading through Spelling (TRTS) cursive style of handwriting (see appendix 2).
-Children's reversals and incorrect formation should be modelled and corrected.
+Teacher to consistently model the correct handwriting joins.
+Children's reversals and incorrect formation should be modelled and corrected